ehwest/mdn_qms/RSA_Regulatory_Support_Artifacts/FDA_Petition.md

 --Class II 510(k) exemption petition--

+This letter is our petition for an exemption for a new "software as a Medical Device (SaMD)", a web site, branded --"T1Pal.com"--) that we assert aligns with FDA classification of a Class II device requiring no PMN.

 As provided by FDAMA, FDA exempted through a FEDERAL REGISTER (FR) notice, 62 class II device types from premarket notification (section 510(k)) requirements on January 21, 1998 (63 FR 3142).